 Desiring to expand his client roster opportunities Burton pursued a career in the television industry eventually becoming Director of Creative Services for NBC Television in Burbank, CA. In this position he was responsible for the publicity of talent in NBC’s movies, specials and all daytime programming.
 One of the talents he represented was Pat Sajak, host of “Wheel of Fortune,” where a long client relationship began.
 Burton left NBC for CBS Television as Director of Publicity to launch the late night program, “The Pat Sajak Show.”
 At the end of the show’s run Burton returned to personal artist representation with Sajak, actor Neil Patrick Harris (Doogie Howser, MD, How I Met your Mother), actress Mayim Bialik (Blossom, The Big Bang Theory) and Johnstone as clients.
 On one special assignment Burton generated publicity for the renowned Oregon Shakespeare Festival’s 50th Anniversary in Ashland, Oregon with NBC Television’s “The Today Show.”
 Impressed with this charming university town nestled in the Siskiyou Mountains he relocated Burton Entertainment from Los Angeles to Ashland in 1995.

 In addition to Burton Entertainment he formed two business partnerships with Sajak specifically to market the exceptional talents of Johnstone.
 Sajak Music, a music publishing company was created in 1997 and in 2001 BoJak Records was launched.
 Sajak Music co-publishes Johnstone’s 100 song catalogue including “Unchained,” the title song on Johnny Cash’s 1997 Grammy winning CD; “The Woman Before Me,” a Radio & Records # 1 song recorded by Trisha Yearwood on her debut CD, “Wounded Heart” covered by Bonnie Raitt on “Silver Lining,” and Emmylou Harris’ “Hold On,” from her CD “All I Intended To Be” in 2008.
-In 2002 BoJak released Jude’s critically acclaimed debut CD, “Coming of Age”, and followed with 6 additional CDs over the next 15 years.
+In 2002 BoJak released Jude’s critically acclaimed debut CD, “Coming of Age”, and followed with 7 additional CDs through 2020.

 The song playing on this site is “When It’s Over and Done,” by Jude Johnstone.
 This track was recorded in 1982 at A & M Studios by Henry Lewy.
 It was featured as a bonus track on Jude’s CD “Blue Light,” released in 2007.
 Jude was 22 years old when she wrote and recorded this song.